breathe-doc/breathe/documentation/source/group.rst

 .. doxygengroup:: mygroup
    :project: group
    :content-only:
+   :no-link:

 .. note::

-   As you can see from the output, section headings like 'Functions' are missing from the :content-only: display.
+   As you can see from the output, section headings like 'Functions' are missing from the ``:content-only:`` display.
 This is due to an implementation detail.
 If post an issue on github if you'd like it addressed.